jonathanhogg/flitter/docs/language.md

 running and it will reload the code on-the-fly - this is usually fast enough not to be noticeable.

-The available global values are:
+The engine-supplied global values are:

 - `beat` - the current main clock beat (a monotonically-increasing floating point value)